 Reader Geraldine explains this as…

 Showing off by leading moves that your follower doesn’t know, so lead thinks he looks clever and experienced at the expense of embarrassing the follower!
 In other words be kind and judge your partners ability carefully!

 Reader Jag complained about guys who squeeze her fingers too hard.
 Guys, don’t crush her fingers!

-This is NOT a scientific survey by any means, so please comment if you have a different item to add, or if you want to up vote, down vote, or concur with any item on this list.
+Also, this is NOT a scientific survey by any means, so please comment if you have a different item to add, or if you want to up vote, down vote, or concur with any item on this list.
 Follows, this is your chance to be heard and help leaders stop bad habits without offending anyone.

 And leaders, you’ll have happier partners who want to dance with you more often if you avoid these bad habits, so take notice!

 Is this list too harsh?
 Not harsh enough?
 What did we miss?

 Finally, a word of thanks to the follows who contributed ideas to the original article (they preferred not be revealed), as well as everyone who commented below! – Brian